Jay-Way/ether-gas-react/README.md

 Create a .env file and add these contents:

 ```
-ARBISCAN_KEY=xxx
 ETHERSCAN_KEY=xxx
+ALCHEMY_KEY=xxx
 ```

-Replacing xxx with an arbiscan and etherscan api key
+Replacing xxx with an etherscan and alchemy api key

 First, run the development server: